threefoldtech/info_grid/src/documentation/system_administrators/advanced/quantum_safe_storage/quantum_safe_storage_deploy.md

 - [Buy TFT](../../../threefold_token/buy_sell_tft/buy_sell_tft.md)
 - [Send TFT to TFChain](../../../threefold_token/tft_bridges/tfchain_stellar_bridge.md)

-## Deploy front end VM
+## Deploy Frontend VM

-Both full and micro VMs work fine for the QSFS front end.
+Both full and micro VMs work fine for the QSFS frontend.

 There are a few considerations to keep in mind for this VM:

 - QSFS will consume more CPU and RAM as load increases.
 - 1 vCPU and 2 GB of RAM can work for light loads, but at least an additional vCPU will be helpful for heavier loads.
-- The SSD capacity of the VM is the maximum available front end cache size for QSFS.
+- The SSD capacity of the VM is the maximum available frontend cache size for QSFS.
 - You should enable Mycelium networking, as this will be required to connect to the zdbs.

 You can deploy this VM using the [Dashboard](https://dashboard.grid.tf/#/deploy/virtual-machines/) or via the various other methods described in the ThreeFold Manual.

-If you plan to use the front end VM to run tfcmd and deploy the zdbs, then connect to the VM via SSH now and run all the following commands on the VM.
+If you plan to use the frontend VM to run tfcmd and deploy the zdbs, then connect to the VM via SSH now and run all the following commands on the VM.

-## Deploy Back End Zdbs
+## Deploy Backend Zdbs

-Now we will deploy the back end zdbs using tfcmd.
+Now we will deploy the backend zdbs using tfcmd.
 To assist with creating multiple deployments efficiently, some short scripts will be shown below.
 These scripts have been tested in bash and might not work in other shells.
-At the same time, we will also create our zstor config file, which must contain information about the back ends.
+At the same time, we will also create our zstor config file, which must contain information about the backends.

 ### Prerequisites